quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Notational Conventions

-The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
+The words "MUST", "MUST NOT", "SHOULD", "MAY", "RECOMMENDED", and "NOT RECOMMENDED" are used in this document.
 It's not shouting; when these words are capitalized, they have a special meaning as defined in {{!RFC2119}}.

 # Features of the QUIC Wire Image {#sec-wire-image}